SeanP94/WebCrawler_Products/README.md

     This will check website like gamestop and maybe Ebay Gather if the product is available and if it is at what price.

+    TODO:
+    Need to work on parsing XML files either in the android app or on the server via Python (Maybe first implement via Python, then move into Kotlin app when It's working.)

 This script will work in conjunction with Airflow and Firebase:
     For Airflow, I will be working towards running this on my Raspberry Pi 4, 4GB with Airflow as the scheduler.

     The data will store in Firebase.
 The goal is to also initially read the list of products I am tracking and what sites I have found them on first(Will look into building this out)

 For other information on this overall project:
     Besides Webcrawling, Firebase, and Airflow.
 The reason I'm using Firebase, is because this data will be read by an Android App written in Kotlin.
 Hence, why I'm using Firebase
     And it's a cheap database service with a NoSql format that is doable for this project.